 NEWater Brings for YouDiverse Industrial Wastewater Treatment System

 Your Industrial Wastewater Treatment System in China

-Here at NEWater we design and manufacture Industrial Wastewater Treatment Systems, that treats waste from various industries including, the food industry, electric power plants, pulp and paper industry, wood preserving, battery manufacturing, organic chemical manufacturing, oil and gas extraction, brine treatment, chemical precipitation among others.
+Here at NEWater we design and manufacture industrial wastewater treatment systems, that treat waste from various industries including, the food industry, electric power plants, pulp, and paper industry, wood preserving, battery manufacturing, organic chemical manufacturing, oil and gas extraction, brine treatment, chemical precipitation among others.

 With our own labs and research facilities here at NEWater, we manufacture industrial wastewater treatment systems.
 They have allowed us to fulfill our goal of sustainable and economical wastewater treatment, and to ensure there is lower water treatment waste as well.